Edison-Wei/Activity-Tracker/README.md

 ## Introduction

-The Strava Club Activity Tracker allows members to fetch activity data from an specified Strava club and store the data in a CSV file.
-This application uses the Strava API to fetch the most recent public activities from a club, and can be configured to repeat requests made to gather data from multiple pages.
+The Strava Club Activity Tracker allows members to fetch activity data from a specified Strava club and store the data in a CSV file.
+This application uses the Strava API to fetch the most recent public activities from a club and can be configured to repeat requests made to gather data from multiple pages.
 (This can be automated with the use of CRON jobs or any other automation system)

 This application provides an easy to use API authentication, token refreshing, and exporting activity data for sports like cycling (ride), running (run), or etc depending on the club's activity type.

-**WARNING:** You should get permission from clubs admin before gathering user data

-If you have any questions or issues, please contact sfucycling@gmail.com.

 ### Prerequisites:
 - Python 3.7 or higher